 Never stop planning!
 Planning is not a one time task!
 As you grow your business, continue to test your assumptions and refine your plans regularly.
 This will help you identify risks and spot opportunities in advance.

 Optional: Create a 5-10 page business plan.
 This is critical if you plan to raise outside funds.
-Our business plan tool guides you through the process of drafting a business plan from start to finish.
+Our free business plan tool guides you through the process of drafting a business plan from start to finish.
+You can also use a paid service such as LivePlan to form your business plan.

 Organizing your business into a proper business structure has two major advantages: